jacob-ebey/vue-example/README.md

 # vue-example

-A Vue.js project template meat to be hosted on Github Pages.
+A Vue.js project template meant to be hosted on GitHub Pages.

 Live Example: https://jacob-ebey.github.io/vue-example/